robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 on the console.
 When executing a directory, such parsing errors will generally be ignored.

-Starting from Robot Framework 2.9.2 errors below level `SEVERE` are ignored when running tests to avoid noise about non-standard directives.
-These errors can be seen when processing files without robot if needed.
+Starting from Robot Framework 2.9.2, errors below level `SEVERE` are ignored when running tests to avoid noise about non-standard directives and other such markup.
+This may hide also real errors, but they can be seen when processing files normally.

 Test data tables
 ----------------